Maxython/arch-packages-for-termux/README.md

 # arch-packages-for-termux
-#### Attention: support and updates for all packages (except pacman, profile and termux-commands) have been discontinued.
+#### Attention: support and updates for all packages (except pacman and termux-commands) have been discontinued.

 This is where the arch packages are configured to run the arch command on termux.